BrianInGermany/BrianInGermany.github.io/games.md

 Have a look, and if you have any suggestions for new games, please comment!

-:heart: = Favorite games linked to my own instructions.
+:heart: = Favorite games with instructions on this website.

 | Game                                                                        | Players | Pace   | Description                                                                                                                                                                                                                              | Pic                                                                 |
 | --------------------------------------------------------------------------- | ------- | ------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------- |